 Water quality

 The presence of enterococci bacteria in water samples is used as a primary indicator of fecal contamination, which poses both environmental and human health risks (United States Environmental Protection Agency 2024).
-Water quality, biological, and physical data collected by the United States Geological Survey (USGS), the Environmental Protection Agency (EPA), and over 400 state, federal, tribal, and local agencies are publicly available via the EPA Water Quality Portal (https://www.waterqualitydata.us/).
+Water quality, biological, and physical data collected by the USGS, the EPA, and over 400 state, federal, tribal, and local agencies are publicly available via the EPA Water Quality Portal (https://www.waterqualitydata.us/).
 Data on enterococci abundance in beach samples throughout Puerto Rico and the USVI were downloaded and daily counts were averaged annually.
-Throughout the Caribbean region, there has been a substantial increase in the enterococcus count over time, with particularly high measured levels since 2015 in Puerto Rico and since 2020 in USVI Figure 2.8.
+Throughout the U.S. Caribbean region, there has been a substantial increase in the enterococcus count over time, with particularly high measured levels since 2020 in USVI; data in Puerto Rico are limited but also suggest an increasing trend (Figure 3.8).

 Coastal development

 Impervious surfaces such as pavement, sidewalks, roofs and roads, as well as other forms of development, reduce the infiltration of water into the ground.
 Impervious surfaces often contribute to higher storm water runoff, greater sediment yields into coastal areas, and increased pollutant loads, all of which can degrade water quality (NOAA Digital Coast).
 This indicator influences water quality and turbidity in nearshore coastal habitat areas.
-The highest amount of impervious surfaces is seen in the San Juan metropolitan area (Figure 2.9).
+As of 2022, the highest amount of impervious surfaces is seen in the San Juan metropolitan area (Figure 3.9).

 Sargassum inundation

-Sargassum (brown macroalgae S. Fluitains and S. natans) is a designated essential fish habitat important for many pelagic fish and protected species; however, when large blooms collect in nearshore environments they can reduce oxygen, suffocate beaches and have detrimental impacts on marine species.
+Sargassum (brown macroalgae S. fluitains and S. natans) is a designated essential fish habitat important for many pelagic fish and protected species; however, when large blooms collect in nearshore environments they can reduce oxygen, suffocate beaches and have detrimental impacts on marine species (Hu et al. 2016).
 Mean monthly Sargassum wet biomass is estimated from satellite measurements using the algorithm of Wang et al. (2019).
-Sargassum blooms were largely absent from the U.S. Caribbean prior to 2011, but bloom activity has been generally increasing since that year (Figure 2.11).
+Sargassum blooms were largely absent from the U.S. Caribbean prior to 2011, but bloom activity has been generally increasing since that year (Figure 3.11).
 Major inundation events occurred in 2018 and 2021.

 Market disturbances